Facts and Commentary by COGwriter

 In 2012, COGWA reported around 9,200 at its Feast of Tabernacles' sites/

-While COGWA claims congregations around the world (mainly in North and South America, with perhaps some in New Zealand, Europe, South Africa, and elsewhere) its main office is currently in Florida.
+While COGWA claims congregations around the world (mainly in North and South America, with perhaps some in New Zealand, Europe, South Africa, and elsewhere) its main office was originally in Florida.
 Here is COGWA's Q&A on this:

 Will the headquarters remain in Florida?